dhriti09/dhriti09/README.md

 ## 🚀 About Me

 <p align="justify">
-I am a Computer Science and Engineering undergraduate at the United Institute of Technology[cite: 1], Prayagraj[cite: 1], with a strong foundation in software engineering, data structures and algorithms, and applied machine learning.
+I am a final-year Computer Science and Engineering student at the United Institute of Technology[cite: 1], Prayagraj[cite: 1], with a strong foundation in software engineering, data structures and algorithms, and applied machine learning.
 My technical capabilities span full-stack web development, backend API creation, computer vision, and predictive modeling using modern Python and JavaScript ecosystems.
 Driven by a passion for solving complex computational problems, I have successfully tackled over 200+ DSA challenges[cite: 1] and built end-to-end applications ranging from real-time gesture control systems to intelligent data predictors.
 </p>

 * **Core Focus:** Software Engineering, Machine Learning, Full Stack Development, & Algorithmic Problem Solving